-Conditional offer – An offer of a place on a course subject to certain conditions – usually linked to your exam results.
+Conditional offer – An offer of a place on a course subject to certain conditions – usually linked to your results.

-Confirmation – If you meet the terms of a conditional offer – for example, you get the required exam results - you will be offered a place on the course.
+Confirmation – If you meet the terms of a conditional offer – for example, you get the required results - you will be offered a place on the course.

 Course – View our Clearing courses to find vacancies across different subjects and levels.
 These will vary depending on which country you are applying from.

 Course Code - the UCAS course code is the number in the UCAS system attributed to each course.

 Deferral – If you would like to start your course in the following academic year, you can choose to defer an offer.

 Extra – Extra is another chance for you to gain a place at university or college.
 If you used all five of your choices on your original application and you’re not holding an offer, you’ll be able to add another choice using Extra between 25 February and 5 July.